riley-paul/personal-website/src/content/experience/service-link.md

 organization: Service-Link (Harris Computer)

 date_beg: 2023-08
-date_end: null
+date_end: 2024-07

 category: work
 ---

+- Initiated and implemented a [monorepo](https://en.wikipedia.org/wiki/Monorepo) strategy for frontend projects, enhancing code-sharing and significantly reducing development time.
-- Performed comprehensive refactor of flagship React application to address substantial technical debt, greatly reducing bundle size and improving performance and reliability
+- Conducted a comprehensive refactor of the flagship React application, addressing major technical debt, and substantially reducing bundle size, resulting in improved performance and reliability.
-- Led small team to re-imagine legacy Windows application as a performant, intuitive, web app which justified a 20% increase in licensing fees for overall software package
+- Led a team in transforming a legacy Windows application into a high-performance, user-friendly web app, justifying a 20% increase in licensing fees for the overall software package.